hamzapaul-sudo/cashcard-stream/README.md

 # cashcard-stream
-Building an event-driven system with Spring Cloud Stream to process financial transactions for a "Family Cash Card" business.
+Building an Event Driven System with Spring Cloud Stream to process financial transactions for a "Family Cash Card" business.
 This service enables families to manage spending through digital debit cards.